bjks/gfp_gaussian_process/README.md

 - [x] stopping criteria for joints -> tolerance
 - [x] write (python) script for reading joint file and calculate correlation function on single lineages
 - [ ] include marginals (ie predictions) to correlation function calculation for Cov < tolerance
-- [ ] calculate correlations on a tree (downstream of the ggp code)
+- [x] calculate correlations on a tree (downstream of the ggp code)
+- [x] include scaled noise to correlation part